admin-shell-io/aasx-package-explorer/README.md

   on Docker images implementing the RAMI 4.0 reference architecture (including AAS).

-In contrast to these projects, AASX Package Explorer covers only AAS, provides a graphical user interface (for less technically-savvy users) and hopes to be the tool for experimenting with and demonstrating the potential of AAS.
+While these projects try to implement a wider scope of programatic features, AASX Package Explorer, in contrast, is a tool with graphical user interface meant for experimenting and demonstrating the potential of asset administration shells targeting tech-savvy and less technically-inclined users alike.